gms64/greg_on_data/content/posts/best-data-science-newsletters.md

 You've made it to the body of the article!
 Congratulations!

-I'm continuing my completely absurd crusade to find publications to subscribe to, so next up on the list I'm opting to look at newsletters.
+In today's post, I'm continuing my completely absurd crusade to find publications to subscribe to - next up on my list is newsletters.
 My previous articles were about [twitter accounts](/blog/best-data-science-twitter-accounts/) and [podcasts](/blog/best-data-science-podcasts/), if you're inclined to check them out.

 But similar to my views on podcasts, I love newsletters.
 I find them to be most useful for keeping up with all the cool, new developments in the fields that I'm interested in.
 Unlike other platforms - *cough* Twitter *cough* - where you get bogged down with a deluge of information, newsletters typically boil everything down into 5-10 bullet points per week (or month).
 And brevity is nice.